hpi-epic/BP2021/README.md

 __Pytest-randomly__

 To make sure that our tests do not have hidden dependencies between each other, their order is shuffled every time the suite is run.
-For this, we use [pytest-randomly](https://pypi.org/project/pytest-randomly/).
-Before collection, a `--randomly-seed` is set and printed, which you can afterwards use to repeat the same order of tests, which is useful for debugging purposes.
+For this, we use the [pytest-randomly](https://pypi.org/project/pytest-randomly/) plugin.
+Before test collection, a `--randomly-seed` is set and printed to the terminal, which you can use in sbsequent runs to repeat the same order of tests, which can be useful for debugging.

 __Pytest-xdist__